A mathematical theory of super-resolution and two-point resolution: Stability of super-resolution in dimension one

-then there does not exist any $\sigma$-admissible measure of \, $\mathbf Y$ with less than $n$ supports. \end{defi}
+then there does not exist any $\sigma$-admissible measure of \, $\mathbf Y$ with less than $n$ supports.
+In particular, when considering positive sources and positive $\sigma$-admissible measures, the corresponding computational resolution limit is denoted by $\mathcal D_{num}^+(k, n)$. \end{defi}

-The definition of ``computational resolution limit'' emphasizes the essential impossibility of correctly detecting the number of very close sources by any means, in contrast to the Rayleigh limit, which only concerns the visual capacity of human eyes.
-Moreover, it depends crucially on the signal-to-noise ratio and the sparsity of the sources, which is fundamentally different from all the classical resolution limits \cite{abbe1873beitrage, volkmann1966ernst, rayleigh1879xxxi, schuster1904introduction, sparrow1916spectroscopic} that depend only on the cutoff frequency.
-We now present a sharp upper bound for it.
+The definition of ``computational resolution limit'' emphasizes the impossibility of correctly detecting the number of very close sources by any means.
+It depends crucially on the signal-to-noise ratio and the sparsity of the sources, which is fundamentally different from all the classical resolution limits \cite{abbe1873beitrage, volkmann1966ernst, rayleigh1879xxxi, schuster1904introduction, sparrow1916spectroscopic} that depend only on the cutoff frequency.

+Our first result is a sharp estimate for the upper bound of the computational resolution limit in the one-dimensional super-resolution problem.
+As we have said, we will use $y_j$'s to denote the one-dimensional source locations.